-Luton Town Hall recently underwent a seating refurbishment by building contractors Martin Rix Building Services.
+Luton Town Hall recently underwent an auditorium seating refurbishment by building contractors Martin Rix Building Services.

-CPS Manufacturing Co were invited to create bespoke seating with a fixed tip up that would complement the fixed benches already installed whilst making it accessible for wheelchair users.
+CPS Manufacturing Co was invited to create bespoke seating with a fixed tip up that would complement the fixed benches already installed whilst making it accessible for wheelchair users.

 The Novus chair was chosen as it best fitted the brief and the aesthetic of the room.
 The Novus features tip-up seat base, 3-part backrest and tip-up arm rest.
 The seat's end panels were added to to complete the chair, which were upholstered in PU vinyl.